GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

        fill = "RA", y = "Latitude", x = "Longitude")
 ```

-This produces the final plot of the abundance raster, as shown here:
+This produces the final plot of the breeding abundance raster, as shown here:

 <center>
   <figure>